Program and Degree Options

-For specifics on admission, dismissal, appeal and fees, please download the ATEP Admissions documentation (Word document).
+For specifics on admission, dismissal, appeal and fees, please download the ATP Admissions documentation (Word document).

 The Athletic Training major requires 51.5 credit hours in HPE; students must complete a minimum of 120.5 total credit hours to graduate.
 See a sample schedule of how the required courses fit within four years.

 ATP students participate in clinical rotations to gain hands-on experience by working in high schools, clinics, orthopedic offices, and general medical practices.
 Students are required to accumulate a minimum of 950 hours of supervised clinical experience with the North Central College intercollegiate athletic program or an affiliated site.
 These hours include the clinical experience course sequence and the required internship.
 See Clinical Education Guidelines for details.